erizov/Professor/semester_10/lecture_65_llm_training_advanced/distributed_training_llm/README.md

 ### Comprehension

-1. Can you explain how Distributed Training Large language system works in your own words?
+1. Can you explain how Distributed Training Large language structure works in your own words?
 2. What is the key insight or technique that makes Distributed Training Large frameworkarchitecturetem efficient?

 ### Analysis